malloc-nbytes/cstring/README.md

 # cstring

-Provides a string struct with helpful functions.
+Provides an easier way of working with strings in C.

 ## Functions Overview